 Evolution has led to modern humans growing their wisdom teeth in later.
 Even though 80 out of 100 young adults will have a wisdom tooth, many of them:

 - Never fully grow out

-If you are experiencing pain and want to understand if it is your wisdom teeth or something else, you can make an appointment with us.
-You can also read through the next section to see if the pain sounds similar to what you’re experiencing.
+If you are experiencing pain and want to understand if it is your wisdom teeth or something else, you can make an appointment with us for diagnosis.

 Diagnosing Wisdom Teeth Pain